COSD-PANDA/streetsSD/src/_includes/modals/text/help_modal.md

 ## Overview of City Street Network
 As of 2015, the City of San Diego’s street network consists of about 2,800 miles of streets as measured along their center-lines, the majority of which are asphalt streets.
 The City uses center-line miles to describe the distance of our street network.
-“Lane-miles” are used to describe repair work and account for both the length and width of our streets.
-Totals for miles paved are in lane miles.
+“Repair-miles” are used to describe repair work and account for both the length and width of our streets.
+Totals for miles paved are in repair miles.

 <span id="condition">
 ## Condition of City streets